 The rise in LGBTQ identities within pro wrestling is still somewhat in its infancy with many of its major figures still fairly early in their careers.
 But that hasn’t stopped their cultural impact from influencing an incoming crop of LGBTQ pro wrestlers emboldened by their presence.

-Among that field is California-based pro wrestler Hunter Gallagher.
+Among that field is California-based pro wrestler Hunter Gallagher, who wrestlers under the name Jet Jameson.
 The 22-year old has been plying his craft while training under the watchful eye of Solafa “Rikishi” Fatu Jr and Reno “Black Pearl” Anoa’i, members of the legendary Anoa’i family pro wrestling dynasty, at Knokx Pro Wrestling Academy since January.
 In that time, Gallagher has found an inclusive environment to work toward his in-ring dreams.

 “There’s no judgment here: gay, straight, bi, race, whatever it is.
 No one is judging there.
 Since the moment I joined, it’s been such a welcoming environment.
 I really don’t think I could ask for a better school,” Gallagher told Outsports.
 “Every time I go, it’s always so fun.”